 The nutrients also feed the algae in the lake.
 Algae is the green mucky slim that appears in the lake periodically over the summer.
 Algae effects the water clarity and causes skin and eye irritation.

 The high level of nutrients in the lake have two basic causes, bottom sediment and high level inputs from the County drains.
 The County drain known as the Branch & Derby is the largest contributor.
-If the SAD funded Aeration trial reduces the phosphorus concentrated in the bottom sediments, the next goal is to find a way to reduce the phosphorus and sediment load entering the lake from the Branch & Derby Drain.
+The current PPLF goal is to find a way to reduce the phosphorus and sediment load entering the lake from the Branch & Derby Drain.
 The Foundation is actively working on that project.
-(See details on the "breaking news" tab.)
+(See details on the Drain Meeting tab.)

 Everyone wants the water quality of Paw Paw Lake to be crystal clear and healthy.
 Eliminating the Eurasian Milfiol will be a major improvement.
 Reducing the nutrient level in the lake would also be a major improvement.
 The high nutrient level in the lake, however, cannot be reduced easily.
 Large amounts of nutrients are released from the bottom sediments in the lake.
 Removing the bottom sediments would help solve the problem, but the cost is prohibitive.

 Nutrients and sediment also enter the lake throughout the year from the county drains.
 Finding a way to reduce the nutrients and sediment entering the lake from the largest drain, the Branch & Derby drain, is a project currently under way by the Foundation.
-The PPLF recently allocated $35K to fund a study that will help determine "how to" fix the problem.
-(See "breaking news for more.)
+The PPLF allocated $35K to fund a study that will help determine "how to" fix the problem.